 You’ll walk away with a better understanding of B.C.’s private sector privacy legislation and tips to apply privacy in your day-to-day work.

 1:00pm - 4:00pm • Sidney Room

 BC Ministry of Citizens’ Services – Information Security Branch presents: Cybersecurity Awareness: The Need of Changing the Culture to Match Living in a Digital World

 This workshop provides an opportunity to explore the difficulties of cybersecurity awareness programs as well as how to overcome them.
-Through a number of practical activities and games, you will learn how individual digital habits and behaviors fit into the complex world of cybersecurity.
-In this session you will learn key decision-making principles that can help you and the people of your organisation stay secure.
+Through a number of practical activities and games, you will learn how individual digital habits and behaviours fit into the complex world of cybersecurity.
+In this session you will learn key decision-making principles that can help you and the people of your organization stay secure.

-This interactive session brings theory and practice together for a collaborative experience that answers the question: “How can people go from being the weakest link to the strongest protection for your organisation?”
+This interactive session brings theory and practice together for a collaborative experience that answers the question: “How can people go from being the weakest link to the strongest protection for your organization?”

 Thursday, February 6, 2020

 8:45am - 9:25am • Carson Hall (Salon ABC)

 Keynote Address: Global Trends in Digital Privacy: 2020 and Beyond